ishaqBBC/blog/blog/content/blog/2023-04-25-a-practical-guide-to-debugging.md

 ![sources panel](/blog/src/images/debug-3.png)

 ### How to use the debugger in chrome
-Ok so we've got the basics now, how do we use utilise the power of the debugger for our chosen editor google chrome.
+Ok so we've got the basics now, how do we use utilise the power of the debugger for our chosen editor *google chrome*.

 ### Sample project
 this sample project uses Typescript.